NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - ACDATA:

 IN
-- TI:     Can clear currently edited flightplan/map-area by pressing RESET.
+- TI:     Can clear currently edited flightplan/map-area by pressing CLEAR.
 - TILS:
 - CL/DA:  Set date/time.
 Entering 999999 for either date or time will reset.
 - FUEL:   Set extra fuel warning in percent on display.